ahsan-muzaheed/GEM_Web-Interface/README.md

 * node2vec

 So far, Laplacian Eigenmaps and GAT have been integrated.
 For GAT, it currently provides direct classification.
 The 'only for embedding' option is under development.
-The

 --------------------------------